TheBobGottfriedFan/CS310_GROUP03/README.md

 a.
 Login via a seeded user from the SQL seed files

 b.
 Create a new patient account on the signup page

-### Kindly Note
-The User MUST manually set their role permissions if they wish to become A doctor or an admin.

 ---